georchestra/docker/README.md

 * RAM

-Grab a machine with a decent amount of RAM (at least 8Gb, better with 12 or 16Gb).
+Grab a machine with a decent amount of RAM (16Gb is mandatory to run the full composition, more is better).

 * Install Docker

-Note that docker-compose is not necessary now.
+An up-to-date [docker](https://docs.docker.com/engine/installation/) engine is required.

-So, you will just need to install a recent [docker](https://docs.docker.com/engine/installation/) version (not from your distro, these packages are probably too old).
+Note that docker-compose is not necessary anymore.

 **2. Download sources**